sighupio/fury-kubernetes-aws/katalog/node-termination-handler/README.md

 This package is deployed as Instance Metadata Service Processor to monitor:

 - EC2 Metadata for Scheduled Maintenance Events
-- Monitors EC2 Metadata for Spot Instance Termination Notifications
+- EC2 Metadata for Spot Instance Termination Notifications
 - Monitors EC2 Metadata for Rebalance Recommendation Notifications

 ## Requirements